PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     !!!
 Warning

-        Do not directly upload reading items to your Ultra VLE site, or link to them in Google Drive.
+        Do not directly upload reading items to your Ultra VLE site, or link to them in Google Drive etc.

     **Reworking the example Padlet**